 Bushpig inhabits grasslands, riverine woodlands, swamps, reed beds, and semi-arid areas.

-These animals are rarely seen in the wild because they inhabit hardly accessible terrains and are most active during the night.
+Rarely seen in the wild because they inhabit hardly accessible terrains and are most active during the night.

-Hunting bushpig will take you to the thickets and dense underbrush, where they lay-up during the daylight hours.
+Hunting bushpig will take you to the thickets and dense underbrush, where they lay up during the daylight hours.

 They are most likely best hunted during the night when they are most active.